FortiGate

 • Dial-up IPsec VPN connection between two FortiGates.

-In this example, Port1 is used for DialupServer1(Primary) and Port5 used for DialupServer2 (Secondary).
+In this example, Port1 is used for DialupServer1(Primary) and Port5 is used for DialupServer2 (Secondary).
 A similar setup is configured for DialupClient.

 In this example, DialupServer is 10.185.0.0/20 and DialupClient is 10.162.0.0/20.